healthykitchen101/healthykitchen101.com/kettles/reviews/mueller-austria/mueller-ultra-kettle-m99s.md

 Tea Infuser: No

-The carafe is made of glass and has a capacity of 1.7 L, 57.48 fl. oz, or 7 cups (+2).
-It has a large opening, 3.15 inches in diameter, allowing you to comfortably pour in water from your tap or any container (+1).
+The glass carafe of the Mueller is good for up to 7 cups of water—that’s a capacity of 1.7 L or 57.48 fl. oz. (+2).
+Its large lid opening of 3.15 inches in diameter makes it easy to pour in water from any faucet or container (+1).

-There are water level markings in the middle of the carafe (+1).
-The plastic spout of the Mueller has a standard V shape.
-The limescale filter is positioned by the spout and is removable (+2).
+There are water level markings clearly positioned in the middle of the carafe (+1).
+The plastic spout is a standard V-shape and a removable limescale filter is positioned by the spout (+2).

-Similar to many other cordless electric kettles, the Mueller’s heating element is positioned inside the bottom of the carafe.
+The heating element, much like many other cordless electric kettles, is positioned inside the bottom of the carafe.
 There’s a ring of blue LED around the bottom which will illuminate when the kettle’s running, making it easy to spot in the dark (+2).

 ### 7.0 - Handle